QREC To Participate In Salon Du Cheval

-(MENAFN- Gulf Times) The Qatar Racing and Equestrian Club (QREC) will participate in the Salon du Cheval to be held in Morocco from September 30 to October 6 with a large international participation.
+Doha: The Qatar Racing and Equestrian Club (QREC) will participate in the Salon du Cheval to be held in Morocco, to be held from September 30 from October 6.

+The 15th edition of the Salon will be held under the patronage of his majesty King Mohammed VI of Morocco.

 The city of El Jadida has been hosting the activities of the Salon since 2008.
-QREC was the platinum sponsor of the salon for the first time in 2018, which contributed to the value of the salon, emphasised the depth of strategic relations between Qatar and Morocco in various fields and increased the co-operation between QREC and the Association du Salon du Cheval, which organises this event annually.
+QREC was the Platinum Sponsor of the Salon for the first time in 2018, which contributed to value of the Salon, emphasised the depth of strategic relations between Qatar and Morocco in various fields and increasedthe cooperation between QREC and the Association du Salon du Cheval, which organises this event annually.

-The Salon du Cheval comprises several events, including the Grand Prix of the King Mohamed VI of jumping, the International Arabian Horse show (A) and the Grand Prix of King Mohamed VI of Tbourida.
+The Salon du Cheval comprises several events, including the Grand Prix of His Majesty the King Mohammed VI of jumping, the International Arabian Horse show (A) and the Grand Prix of His Majesty King Mohammed VI of Tbourida.

 The latter attracts huge public interest and its contests are held daily throughout the Salon.